 The Sony World Photography Awards is the most comprehensive photographic competition in the world today.
 The 2011 competition has attracted more submissions than ever before, reaching all corners of the globe, with over 105,000 entries from 162 counties.

-For the second year in a row, Frank Meyl has been selected as finalist in the Hasselblad masters.
-This time in the architecture categorie.
+For the second year in a row, Frank Meyl has been selected as finalist in the Hasselblad Masters.
+This time not only in the architectural category, but also as semifinalist in the fine art category.

 Selected from more than 2500 applicants by an internal jury of Hasselblad employees, Hasselblad partners and distributors, the quality of submissions for the Masters program continues to increase, raising the bar for entry.
 "It's more difficult than ever before for even the finest photographers to qualify as finalists," reports Christian Nørgaard, Photographer Relations Manager for Hasselblad, "and even more challenging to choose 110 finalists from among such exceptional work."